 Summer is peak time for organically grown good eats in Glenwood Springs

-From June through October, Glenwood Springs Downtown Market is a weekly stop for locals who like to eat well and a vacation highlight for out-of-towners who happen by.
+From June through October, Glenwood Springs Market on 7th is a weekly stop for locals who like to eat well and a vacation highlight for out-of-towners who happen by.
 Shop for the freshest ingredients at the market held every Tuesday from 4 to 8 p.m. on Seventh Street.
-Along with a bounty of food, the Downtown Market also hosts vendors that sell a cornucopia of unique gifts and tasty artisanal goodies such as native honey, olive oils, infused vinegars, small-batch wine, bakery bread, gourmet mushrooms, herbal teas and specialty roasted coffees.
+Along with a bounty of food, the downtown market also hosts vendors that sell a cornucopia of unique gifts and tasty artisanal goodies such as native honey, olive oils, infused vinegars, small-batch wine, bakery bread, gourmet mushrooms, herbal teas and specialty roasted coffees.

-A sampling of what you can expect to find at Glenwood Downtown Market
+A sampling of what you can expect to find at Market on 7th

 - June: Bing cherries, fresh herbs, tender lettuce, microgreens and sweet strawberries